 Mukesh Ambani takes Rs.
 15 Cr as his annual salary, Snapdeal co-founders earn Rs.
 46.5 Cr each, Flipkart founders take home Rs.
-20 Cr every year, Mark Zuckerberg prefers to pay himself $1 per year and Narayan Murthy earned just Rs.
-1 as his annual salary.
+20 Cr every year, Mark Zuckerberg prefers to pay himself $1 per year, and Narayan Murthy earned just Rs.
+1 as his annual payment.

-So, what’s the right salary of an entrepreneur?
+So, what’s the right salary for an entrepreneur?

-If you are small business owner with few or even no employees then it becomes very simple to decide what to pay yourself as a salary.
-But in the fortunate circumstance of you having your business grow, or having a bigger business to begin with, or are in the process of acquiring a new business partner you will need to find how much you can actually pay yourself.
+If you are a small business owner or an entrepreneur with few or even no employees then it becomes very simple to decide what to pay yourself as a salary.
+But in the fortunate circumstance of you having your business grow, or having a bigger business, to begin with, or are in the process of acquiring a new business partner you will need to find how much you can pay yourself.

-Going about setting your own pay can be a daunting task if not done right.
-This is even more true in the markets where in lots of fluctuations are seen.
+Going about setting your pay can be a daunting task if not done right.
+This is even more true in the markets where lots of fluctuations are seen.

-The main reason why business owners should pay themselves a fixed salary is to regulate the amount of money that is withdrawn from the business capital as a whole.
-If you don’t fix a set amount as your salary, then you won’t be able keep track of your business expenditure as effectively.
+The main reason why entrepreneurs should pay themselves a fixed payment is to regulate the amount of money that is withdrawn from the business capital as a whole.
+If you dont fix a set amount as your salary, then you wont be able to keep track of your business expenditure as effectively.

-Furthermore once you pay yourself a fixed salary as a business owner, you will be further motivated to run the business smoothly while keeping up with self-appreciation.
-Such intangible factors is a great motivator for small business owners.
+Furthermore, once you pay yourself a fixed payment as an entrepreneur, you will be further motivated to run the business smoothly while keeping up with self-appreciation.
+Such intangible factors are a great motivator for small business owners and entrepreneurs alike.

-Just like any personalized task, setting your own salary cannot be achieved through a standard formula.
+Just like any personalized task, setting your payment cannot be achieved through a standard formula.
 You will have to play around with certain variables such as business capital and business overheads.

 You will eventually have to book an accountant or a tax attorney, or both to regulate what you are paying for yourself.
 This is because the legal structure of your company will dictate the pay structure to a certain extent.
 The thumb rule is to avoid taking too much of a percentage of the total business revenue as your pay.
 What is reasonable can be arrived upon by the accountant.